alanaberdeen/AIDA/README.md

 You can use AIDA on your local machine.
 The only requirement [NodeJS >v11](https://nodejs.org/en/).

-A built version of the local application is included with the source code in the `/dist` directory.
-To begin using AIDA locally:
+An up to date and pre-built application is available on the gh-pages branch.

+Alternatively, if you'd like to build AIDA youreself:

 1. Clone the repository
+2. Run the OS specific build script `npm run build:darwin:linux` or `npm run build:win32`
-2. `cd` to `/dist`
+3. `cd` to `/dist`
-3. Install dependencies via `npm install`
+4. Install dependencies via `npm install`
-4. Add the images you want to annotate to the `/dist/data/images` directory.
+5. Add the images you want to annotate to the `/dist/data/images` directory.
-5. Run the nodeJS local application via `node aidaLocal.js`
+6. Run the nodeJS local application via `node aidaLocal.js`
-6. Navigate to the localhost webserver specified in the console
+7. Navigate to the localhost webserver specified in the console
-7. Annotations are read from and written to `/dist/data/annotations`
+8. Annotations are read from and written to `/dist/data/annotations`

 ## Develop

 Requirement [NodeJS](https://nodejs.org/en/).
 Example work-flow:

 1. Clone the repository
 2. Install dependencies via `npm install`
 3. For development: start a hot-reloading dev server with `npm run serve`
 4. For deployment: bundle together with `npm run build`

 ## Support for tiled images, International Image Interoperability Framework (IIIF)